-- Being helpful and constructive in conducting the Review and developing the Review Report - Being independent, with the Review Report's recommendations not directed or influenced from outside the Review Team - Adhering to the Terms of Reference provided by the GCA - Providing a Review Report that clearly highlights substantive issues, their causes and consequences - Providing specific and actionable recommendations.
+- Being independent, with the Review Report's recommendations not directed or influenced from outside the Review Team - Adhering to the Terms of Reference provided by the GCA - Providing a Review Report that clearly highlights substantive issues, their causes and consequences - Providing specific and actionable recommendations.

-Delivery agencies should immediately inform the GCA if they believe the Review Team is in breach of these principles or displays any inappropriate or disrespectful behaviour at any time.
+Delivery agencies and Review Team members should immediately inform the GCA if they believe any member of the Review Team is in breach of these principles or displays any inappropriate or disrespectful behaviour at any time.